profsmith89/ctps/_sources/chap09.md

 At the start of this chapter, we mentioned that people expect answers to their search questions in ever shorter amounts of time.
 Therefore, in this context, we care about how quickly a script's implementation can return an answer.

 Overall, the performance of an algorithm and its implementation is one of a handful of questions that computer scientists ask all the time.
 Does the algorithm solve our problem of interest?
 If yes, does it run correctly under all input conditions?
 If yes, how fast does it run?
-How much space does it use while running?
+How much space (e.g., computer memory) does it use while running?
 Is it resilient to adversarial attacks?
 We will cover most of these questions and say a few words in the next act about the historical importance of the last few.
 But for now, we will focus on answering the question of how long an algorithm (or the script that implements it) takes to run, since that's important in searching 100 million gigabytes of text.

 ## Measuring performance